pathakavani/Compiler-Design-Tool-Suite/README.md

 This system comprises of 4 modules as follows:

-**Syntax Analysis tools**:

-  Converting a given expression into its Syntax tree or Abstract syntax tree (AST).
+**Syntax Analysis tools** - Converting a given expression into its Syntax tree or Abstract syntax tree (AST).

-**Semantic Analysis tools**:

-  Converting a given expression into its Parse Tree.
+**Semantic Analysis tools** - Converting a given expression into its Parse Tree.

-**Intermediate Code generation tools**:

-  Converting a given infix expression into its Prefix and postfix form.
+**Intermediate Code generation tools** - Converting a given infix expression into its Prefix and postfix form.

-**Expression evaluation tools**:

-  Evaluating a given prefix, infix or postfix expression into a single value using Stack.
+**Expression evaluation tools** - Evaluating a given prefix, infix or postfix expression into a single value using Stack.

 Tech Stack: